 MRT’s political career was preceded by a decade of service as the executive director of the Southern Christian Leadership Conference of Greater Los Angeles (1981-1991).

 A resident of the 10th District for 26 years, MRT lives in Leimert Park neighborhood with his wife of 40 years, Avis, co-founder and director of the Institute for Non-Violence in Los Angeles.
-They have two sons, Sebastian and Sinclair, and one grandson, Duke Flynn Ridley-Thomas, who awaits the arrival of his baby sister any day now.
+They have two sons, Sebastian and Sinclair, and one grandson, Duke Flynn Ridley-Thomas, who welcomed his baby sister, Maya Yvette, on December 13, 2019.